patrickdwyer33/Tracking_3d/README.md

 Note that you should not include the ".py" file extension when running this command.

-Even after compression the .zip files exceed GitHub's file size limits.
-The rest of this readme assumes you have downloaded these files (./All_Data.zip and ./Training_Data.zip).
+Even after compression the .zip files containing the video and training data for this project exceed GitHub's file size limits.
+The rest of this readme assumes that these files have been downloaded and un-zipped in your working directory (./All_Data.zip and ./Training_Data.zip).

 Of course, you can set up your own data, which will also be explained [below](#data-wrangling).

 But, if you'd like access to the data associated with this project, feel free to reach out to me at patrickdwy@icloud.com, and I will happily send the files to you.

-### An Aside
+> ### An Aside
+>

-This project contains a directory *notebooks* which contain most of the same logic and functionality you'll find throughout this project, but in a much less readable format.
-I did some of my research and proof of concepts in these notebooks, and then I translated these notebooks to python files that are more modular.
+> This project contains a directory `./notebooks` which contain most of the same logic and functionality you'll find throughout this project, but in a much less readable format.
+I did some of my research and proof of concepts in these notebooks, and then I translated these notebooks to Python files that are more modular.
 This folder simply represents the final iteration of my exploratory work, and there is much more code I've written for this project that isn't useful at this point.
-As an exception, the file ./notebooks/Camera_Calibration.ipynb is a notebook I wrote specifically to run on google collab to leverage their gpu interface.
+As an exception, the file `./notebooks/Camera_Calibration.ipynb` is a notebook I wrote specifically to run on Google Collab to leverage their gpu interface.
+>

-Note that all of the PyTorch code in this project is designed to notice whether or not your machine has a cuda gpu available and act in accordance.
+> Note that all of the PyTorch code in this project is designed to notice whether or not your machine has a Cuda gpu available and act in accordance.
 For reference, this works with the following simple line:
+>

-	device = torch.device('cuda:0' if torch.cuda.is_available() else 'cpu')
+> `device = torch.device('cuda:0' if torch.cuda.is_available() else 'cpu')`

 ## Setup